alanpullen/TF-Case/readme.md

 - `TF Case - Back.stl`
 - `TF Case - Buttons.stl`

-Do not print `TF Case - Complete.stl` as this contains the complete model for viewing only.

 The case was designed in Autodesk 123D Design - the original design files are included.

 Resolution/layer height is 0.2mm.
 This was designed to be printed on a FlashForge Creator Pro with a 0.4mm nozzle.